COGS18/COGS18.github.io/_sources/assets/intro/syllabus.md

 ### Attendance

-TBD
+Attendance will not be incentivized this quarter, given that we are mid-transition in our return to in-person learning, and I do not want to encourage anyone to come to class if they're not feeling well.
+This applies to lecture as well as coding lab.

 ### Lecture

 Students are encouraged to attend lecture live; however, all lectures will also be podcast.
 During lecture, students will be given time to complete small coding challenges on their own, and will have the opportunity to see their classmates thoughts during lecture.

-There will be a daily lecture survey (link on Canvas) to provide feedback and ask questions about each lecture.
+There will be a daily participation survey (link on Canvas) to provide feedback and ask questions about each lecture.
 Each time you fill out the lecture survey, you get a small % of credit toward your final project/exam.
 Completion of all surveys can provide up to 3.5% extra credit on your final project/exam (*not* your final course grade).
-Each day's survey will be up for at least three days can be completed regardless of whether you attend class synchronously.
+Each day's survey will be up for at least three days and can be completed regardless of whether you attend class in-person.

 ### Coding Labs (16\%)